lukasschwab/bin/README.md

 A potpourri of scripts.

+## Fresh machine

+You may need to start by installing developer tools.

+1. Install oh-my-zsh.
+2. Clone the af-magic-custom theme in `~/.oh-my-zsh/custom/themes`.
+2. Replace the boilerplate .zshrc with `source ~/bin/binrc`.

 ## Common tools

 These are either dependencies of scripts in this directory, or else just software I use regularly.